fouwels-org/os-next/README.md

 # IIoT OS Mjolnir Build (Thor's Hammer)
 This is a real-time IIoT OS made for Docker.
 All is build from within a container using musl rather than libc.
 The Dockerfile included is used to create the toolchain image.

-It is a UEFI based boot system.
+It is a EFI based boot system.

 ## Quick Start